Skip to content

 For details, see this Cloudinary post.

 Alternatively, overlay text with our API.
+(By the way, you can get a free Cloudinary account right now for free for life!)
 The following Ruby code generates an image labeled Sample Name:

 You can specify font, color, and style parameters to customize the text.
 For details, see the [related documentation].